WASTEWATER TREATMENT PLANTS

 Heat recovery is climate protection:

-When wastewater treatment and water facilities store heat and return cold to nature, environmental protection begins exactly where energy used to be lost.
+When wastewater and drinking water facilities store heat and return cold to nature, environmental protection begins exactly where energy was once lost.

 Unterschrift:BeauftragterAufsichtsratVorstandBeauftragter